Clair-AI/UnMuted/README.md

 To use the .py files download/clone Small_Dataset.

+_Note:_ The Large_Dataset consists of 35 signs that have been recorded but not trained for a model.
+They can be trained using train.py.
+Small_Dataset consists of 11 signs.

 Create a folder called Sign Language Recognition

 Open the folder in cmd and run the following command